SnakeSabil12/NizCalc/README.md

 And if you are curious about how this application works, then have a look in the `Source Code` folder.
 All the source code used for this application is sitting right there.

 ## Credits
-Obhiously I did not made this on my own, I followed a bunch of tutorials and documentations.
+Obviously I did not made this on my own, I followed a bunch of tutorials and documentations.
 I mostly followed the **TKinter Playlist** of **Codemy.com** in YouTube.
 Link: https://www.youtube.com/watch?v=yQSEXcf6s2I&list=PLCC34OHNcOtoC6GglhF3ncJ5rLwQrLGnV \
 His channel contains a lot of good stuffs.
-If you are trying to learn TKinter, make sure to follow his website.
-Cool Stuff!
+Make sure to follow his channel if you are learning TKinter.
+He really got some cool stuff there.